 2015: Iford Arts Education Project successfully delivered A Garden Fantasy.

-As part of the Bath Festival’s Party in the City on 15th May at 5pm, children from St Andrew’s Primary School, Bath and Bellefield Primary School, Trowbridge will perform A Garden Fantasy II, an opera in two acts devised entirely by the children and inspired by the beautiful Grade 1 listed Harold Peto gardens of Iford Manor.
+As part of the Bath Festival’s Party in the City children from St Andrew’s Primary School, Bath and Bellefield Primary School, Trowbridge performed A Garden Fantasy II, an opera in two acts devised entirely by the children and inspired by the beautiful Grade 1 listed Harold Peto gardens of Iford Manor.

 A Garden Fantasy II was the culmination of an Iford Arts Education project lead by a team of professional animateurs.
 The project started with a visit to the Peto Gardens where children collected images, sounds and ideas to take away and use as inspiration for their opera.
 The animateurs spent the next two weeks at each school helping the children to write their scripts and lyrics.
 The children were also responsible for casting the opera, stage direction, making the costumes and designing the set.